- 23 December 2025

 - Hotel

-Where to Stay in Ibiza: Best Areas for Every Trip
+Where to Stay in Ibiza: Area Guide by Travel Style

 Pick your base based on four things: budget, vibe, transport, and your daily plan.
 If you want cheap hotel deals, focus on areas with more supply and compare exact locations (not just “Ibiza”).
 If you won’t rent a car, staying in a well-connected town matters more than a “perfect beach photo.”
 And if you’re mixing day trips + rest, choose a place that keeps logistics simple—your trip will feel smoother.